bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Take care to update the metadata on changes to our followings and ensure uniqueness
 * Rewrite our past posted messages upon changes via #forked_message_correction
 * Canonicalize mentions in incoming posts by expanding the URL and then contracting to our own nick in our own view
+* Collect URL of undeclared mentions based on the aliases used by follows of the post parent, of thread ancestors upwards, of any participants of the thread tree or of anyone who we follow

 ### Feed deletion